-February is Black History Month and today we are celebrating George Washington Carver, “The Father of the Peanut Industry.”
-Carver is known for his hundreds of peanut inventions, and today we wanted to share a few interesting facts about George Washington Carver that you may not have known.
-You can also find resources for teachers here.
+George Washington Carver is often referred to as “The Father of the Peanut Industry.”
+Carver is known for his hundreds of peanut inventions, but we wanted to share a few interesting facts about George Washington Carver that you may not have known.

 - George Washington Carver was the first African American to enroll at Iowa State University.
 He later received his bachelor’s and master’s degrees from there.